nazmulidris/r3bl_terminal_async/README.md

 - When done, call [`Readline::flush()`] to ensure that all lines written to the `SharedWriter` are output.

-## [`Spinner::try_new_and_start()`]
+## [`Spinner::try_start()`]

-This displays an indeterminate progress bar while waiting for a long-running task to complete.
-The intention with displaying this progress bar is to give the user an indication that the program is still running and hasn't hung.
-When other tasks produce output concurrently, this progress bar will not be clobbered.
+This displays an indeterminate spinner while waiting for a long-running task to complete.
+The intention with displaying this spinner is to give the user an indication that the program is still running and hasn't hung.
+When other tasks produce output concurrently, this spinner will not be clobbered.
 It suspends the output from all the [`SharedWriter`] instances that are associated with one [`Readline`] instance.
-The `spinner.rs` example shows this.
+The `spinner.rs` example shows this (`cargo run --example spinner`).

 ## [`tracing_setup::init()`]